seece/nypl/readme.md

     :Sd*;

-I can be then called like thw following:
+I can be then called like this:

     > 5 S
     25